 Interest rate on investment is a form of income that the investor receives for lending his money to the borrower.
 Many invest their money to hedge against inflation and prepare for early retirement, as regular savings accounts become insufficient to grow wealth.
 Usually calculated on an annual basis, investors put their money into various assets like bonds, equities, funds, deposits, and real estate in their portfolios.
-Therefore, high interests in their investment are highly attractive to investors because it makes the investment worth the time and wait.
+Therefore, high interest investing is highly attractive to investors because it makes the investment worth the time and wait.

 The relationship between interest rates and stocks is less direct than bonds because interest rates affect debt instruments more closely.
 Stock is an equity instrument, meaning it lacks the borrowing aspect.
 An increase in interest rate for stocks has a positive outcome - more people buy their stocks because of high interest rates.
 However, companies may also see less profit because they are paying their stockholders more.
 Worse if the company heavily relies on consumer spending because if consumers were to lose their ability to spend more, companies would also lose their profit margin, which supplies the companies’ interest rates to the stockholders.
 Regardless, it could lead them to make few bad decisions, which would result in a downturn in the interest rates of stocks, such as:

 Overall, an increase in stock interest rates has to be supported by a large customer base to ensure that the profits keep coming and lower debt so that the issuer does not have to spend more on loans.